 Revenue decreased \$12.1 million, or 14.9%, from \$81.5 million for the first quarter of 2003 to \$69.4 million for the first quarter of 2004.
 The decline in revenue primarily resulted from lower production volume from Alcatel as certain programs near completion resulting in approximately \$9.0 million in lower revenue in the quarter.
 Revenue was also lower from IBM, which was partially offset by increases from Square D and Ingenico.
-During the first quarter of 2004 the Company continued its focus on the industrial sector resulting in a substantial change to the product mix from the first quarter of 2003.
-The industrial sector represented 58% of total sales for the first quarter of 2004, compared to 51% for the same period in 2003.
+During the first quarter of 2003.
+The industrial sector represented 58% of total sales for the first quarter of 2003.
 The proportion of sales to both the enterprise computing and networking and the communications sectors declined to 29% and 13% respectively during the first quarter of 2004 from 35% and 14% respectively for the same period in 2003.